PalisadoesFoundation/pattoo/docs/configuration.rst

    * -
      - ``batch_size``
      - The number of files to read per processing batch until all files are processed.
+   * -
+     - ``graceful_timeout``
+     - The amount of time required for the ingester to finish processing data when the stop or restart command is excuted before it is forcefully stopped or restarted.
    * - ``pattoo_db``
      -
      -